ilyashusain/cloud_independent_cluster_kubespray/README.md

 curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl
 chmod +x kubectl
+sudo mv kubectl /usr/local/bin/ git clone https://github.com/kubernetes-sigs/kubespray.git && cd kubespray && sudo pip install -r requirements.txt && cp -rfp inventory/sample inventory/mycluster
-sudo mv kubectl /usr/local/bin/ cd .ssh && ssh-keygen -t rsa && cd
+cd && cd .ssh && ssh-keygen -t rsa && cd
 ```

 `cat` the `id_rsa.pub` file and copy this to your clipboard.

 3. ssh into the master node and edit the .ssh/authorized_keys file, copy in the public key you just copied.
+Repeat this step for the worker node.

 4. On the master node, execute `sudo vim /etc/sudoers` and copy in with your username:

 `<ENTER USERNAME HERE> ALL=(ALL) NOPASSWD:ALL`

 save with :wq!.
+Repeat this step on the worker node.

 5. Download kubespray and install the requirments file: